Switching to Linux

 Apple isn't much better.
 They've recorded people's conversations with Siri, failed to remove iCloud files that users deleted, and allegedly tracked app activity even when the setting was turned off.
 While most of Apple's privacy controversies involved the mobile space rather than macOS, this history shows that, just like Microsoft, they cannot be trusted with ensuring the privacy of their users.

-Some people think that online privacy doesn't really matter if they have nothing to hide.
+Some people think that online privacy doesn't matter if they have nothing to hide.
 I couldn't disagree more.
 This section is already long enough so I'm not going to rant about that, but if you're willing to have your mind changed, this article tells you everything you need to know.
 This website in general is a fantastic resource for everything related to online privacy.

 Security